kyle-tightest/nameko-rpc/Research.md

 Research steps followed for this project:

+# Overall strategy and layout
+- The business logic mentioned in the requirements did not seem too difficult.
+So I decided to tackle the environment and setup first, before looking at the business logic.
+- The numbered headings below enumerate the seperate commits made to this repository.
+- I followed the principle of having working and well documented steps at each commit.
+Even though this may take longer to implement, it provides clear direction to anyone reading this repository (including myself) and gives explanation to any design decisions and why they might have changed between commits.

 # 1. Implement Square Odd Integers as a Nameko Hello World example

 - Read the project brief.